Wi-FiTestSuite/Wi-FiTestSuite-Linux-DUT/README.txt

 To support Voice, the build in the Makefile.inc must include WFA_WMM_EXT and WFA_WMM_VOICE

-The current code supports WPA2, WMM, WMM-PS, and Voice.

 1. Building the software
    a. build all